-In addition, the SUTA rates are affected by an employer’s specific unemployment history and industry.
-In addition, some states assign a generic new employer rate that may be higher or lower than what the employer will pay once they have been in business for a period of time, and each state determines the time frame.
+Also, the SUTA rates are affected by an employer’s specific unemployment history and industry.
+Besides, some states assign a generic new employer rate that may be higher or lower than what the employer will pay once they have been in business for a period of time, and each state determines the time frame.
 For example, if one employer has higher unemployment claims than another, that employer will pay a higher unemployment rate.

 Here are two examples: